MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/rest/nodejs.md

 ## JSON response

-A successful response is returned in JSON, as shown in the following example:
+A successful response is returned in JSON as shown in the following example:

 ```json
 {